Angular complexity in strong lens substructure detection: Results

 \subsection{Sensitivity mapping with multipoles}

-Using the procedure described in \cref{sec:sensitivity-maps}, we compute sensitivity maps using all three models for our $100$ mock lenses. \Cref{fig:sensitivity-maps} shows these maps for $12$ of the $100$ systems.
+Using the procedure described in \cref{sec:sensitivity-maps}, we compute sensitivity maps using all three models for our $100$ mock lenses.
+These scientific data are now used in their originally simulated state, i.e., they do not contain multipole perturbations. \Cref{fig:sensitivity-maps} shows these maps for $12$ of the $100$ systems.
 The figure shows the lowest mass subhalo that each of the three models could detect in each pixel of the observations at our chosen detection significance of $5\sigma$.

 First consider the $\modelone$ sensitivity maps alone.
 This gives us an indication of the sensitivity of HST observations in general, without considering the effect of multipole structure.
 Of the $100$ systems, $18$ have at least one pixel sensitive below $\Mmax=10^{9}\Msun$.
 The most sensitive pixel in the sample is on the main arc of the system labelled `80', where a subhalo with mass $\Mmax=10^{8.2}\Msun$ can be detected at $5\sigma$.
 Now consider the change in sensitivity as we add multipoles to the model, comparing $\modelone$ and $\modeltwo$.
 The ground truth mock observations do not contain multipole perturbations in the lens model, so any difference in the sensitivity maps between the models is due to the similar effect that both dark matter substructures and angular structures in the lens galaxy have on the lensed images.